Beyond the Lascar Group: Arithmeticity, recognition, extensions

 Conversely if $H^2_b(\bl,V) \neq (0)$, let $\beta$ be a nontrivial bounded $2$-cocycle, and use it to form an extension $\hat{\Lam}$ of $\bl$ by the module $V$.
-By Gromov's mapping theorem \cite{gromov} p.40, extended to nontrivial coefficients \cite{noskov}, we have $H^2_b (\hat{\Lam}) = H^2_b(\Lam)$ canonically since $V$ is amenable.
+By the mapping theorem we have $H^2_b (\hat{\Lam}) = H^2_b(\Lam)$ canonically since $V$ is amenable.
 Thus pulled back to $\hat{\Lam}$, $\beta $ still represents a nontrivial class in $H^2_b(\hat{\Lam})$; but now it maps to $0$ as a class in $H^2(\hat{\Lam})$.
-So there exists a quasimorphism $\delta$ with $d {\delta}=-\beta$.
-This gives a non-laminar approximate subgroup, as in Example \ref{rough}.
-It may well be possible to embed this in an appropriate algebraic group, again as in \ref{rough}, so as to produce a negative answer for this instance of Question \ref{fine?}; if so, then \propref{othergr} gives the complete answer to \qref{fine?}.
+Hence by the the discussion below \ref{cohcor}, we find a nonlaminar approximate subgroup in a central extension of $\hat{\Lam}$.
+It remains to embed this in an appropriate algebraic group, as in \ref{rough}, so as to produce a negative answer for this instance of Question \ref{fine?}.

 The bounded cohomology of $S$-arithmetic groups, as $\bl$ must be here, is studied in depth in \cite{burger-monod}, \cite{monod}, providing I believe both instances where $H^2_b(\bl,V) $ is zero for all $V$, and otherwise.